ccasil/Tips-and-Templates/DataStructures.md

 > V -> Number of Vertices
 > E -> Number of Edges

-Time Complexities in case of Adjacency Matrix :
+Time Complexities in case of Adjacency Matrix:

 |           |                        |
 | --------- | ---------------------- |
 | Traversal | (By BFS or DFS) O(V^2) |
 | Space     | O(V^2)                 |

-Time Complexities in case of Adjacency List :
+Time Complexities in case of Adjacency List:

 |           |                          |
 | --------- | ------------------------ |
 | Traversal | (By BFS or DFS) O(ElogV) |